The historic downtown of Charleston SC

 Nathaniel Russel, a successful merchant and slave trader, arrived in Charleston in the late 18th century.

-His opulent new home, the Nathaniel Russel House, is one of the most stunning neoclassical houses in America’s south even though its walls hide years of hard work by enslaved laborers – the unsung heroes.
+His opulent new home, the Nathaniel Russel House, is one of the most stunning neoclassical houses in America’s South, even though its walls hide years of hard work by enslaved laborers – the unsung heroes.

-You can also club your trip with Aiken-Rhett House Museum, another beautiful antebellum mansion in the city.
+You can also club your trip with the Aiken-Rhett House Museum, another beautiful antebellum mansion in the city.

 Explore Charleston’s French Quarter